Citation, DOI & article data

 Large chorioangiomas may undergo spontaneous infarction with decreased echogenicity, decreased tumor volume, and decreased blood flow on color Doppler images 6.

 MRI usually demonstrates a heterogeneous mass.
 Signal characteristics include:

 - T1: isointense to placenta if uncomplicated can be hyperintense if there has been a hemorrhage

 - T2: high signal intensity; can be heterogeneous, an appearance similar to that of a hemangioma 6

 Treatment and prognosis

 Chorioangiomas are usually treated with expectant management, as the majority of tumors are asymptomatic.
-Small tumors are often monitored with ultrasound ~every 6-8 weeks, whereas large tumors require serial ultrasound examinations more frequently ~every 1-2 weeks.
+Small tumors are often monitored with ultrasound around every 6-8 weeks, whereas large tumors require serial ultrasound examinations more frequently around every 1-2 weeks.
 Some tumors may even regress spontaneously during pregnancy 12.

 Vascular shunting may cause fetal high-output cardiac failure and hydrops fetalis.